JaimeHyland/Mellifera/README.md

 The following day they met in a café near the bottom of the ski slope (Elise was happy to give up her skiing for the day to continue her conversation with Tomáš), they came to the following arrangement:

-Within three monts of arriving back in Berlin, Elise should put together a proof-of-concept version of a B2C e-commerce website designed to sell Tomáš' wares to German beekeepers and would return to Czechia to show Tomáš the results of her efforts and to discuss how much work still needed to be done to get the website up and running.
+Within three months of arriving back in Berlin, Elise should put together a proof-of-concept version of a B2C e-commerce website designed to sell Tomáš' wares to German beekeepers and would return to Czechia to show Tomáš the results of her efforts and to discuss how much work still needed to be done to get the website up and running.
 They could then discuss what, if anything, Tomáš would be willing to contribute to the completion and final deployment of the website, including its localisation into German, its internationalisation for the Swiss and Austrian markets (at least) and the simple web-marketing, security and analytical functionality that the system would be likely to require.

 The project I'm now presenting should be looked upon as if it were the test website that Elise built and turned up a few months later to present to Tomáš.
 It doesn't include the aforementioned localisation or internationalisation, nor the sort of security and analytical functionality that a real-world working website would need.
+It should be considered an MVP.
+Its graphic presentation is particularly primitive, but it does have at least a consistent, appropriate visual style throughout.
+Its visual responsiveness to user movements of mouse and fingertips is lacking, in favour of functionality.

 <!-- TOC --><a name="elises-thought-processes-after-her-chats-with-tomá"></a>
 ### Elise's thought processes after her chats with Tomáš.